-While not always necessary, it’s good to have this document to present to potential sellers as a sign of good faith that you’re serious about purchasing their home.
+While not always necessary, it’s good to have a mortgage pre-approval to present to potential sellers as a sign of good faith that you’re serious about purchasing their home.
 It lets them know that you have a lender lined up and that you can afford the home.

 This document does not tie you to a lender.
-You can still shop around to find the best mortgage loan rates.
+You can still shop around to find the best mortgage rates today.